GandaG/unity-deploy-tools/README.rst

 Github Releases
 """"""""""""""""""
 As long as you have a Github token in your :code:`.travis.yml` file deployment is enabled by default.
-Open your :code:`config.ini` file with a text editor (like Notepad++) and modify the :code:`[Github]` section as per your preferences.
+Open your :code:`.sauce.ini` file with a text editor (like Notepad++) and modify the :code:`[Github]` section as per your preferences.

 *****************
 Upcoming Features